-Fresh Phish already talked about one of these emails back on July 19, 2018 – but the darned things just keep coming.
+Fresh Phish already talked about one of these emails, back on July 19, 2018, that used old passwords.
+This email uses partial telephone numbers.
+The darned things just keep coming.
 Guess you can’t keep a good scam down.

 Now you gotta ask yourself (Fresh Phish is not judging):

 Have you been visiting adult video (porn) sites?